 Mother Jones fellowships are full-time positions.
-The next fellowship cycle will begin August 8, 2022, and run for about ten months, through late May 2023.
-Applications are due by 11:59 p.m.
-PT on Tuesday, July 5, 2022.
+The next fellowship cycle will begin June, 2023, and run for one year.
+Applications will be open starting in April.

 Fellows receive a $3,600 monthly stipend, plus an additional $200 per month for health care, supported by grants from the Irving Harris Foundation, Lannan Foundation, and Helen and Will Webster Foundation and by the generosity of our contributors.

 Mother Jones believes that a diverse newsroom strengthens the quality of our workplace and reporting.
 We strongly encourage applications from members of communities that have been historically underrepresented in media, including women, people of color, LGBTQ people, and people with disabilities.

 Editorial Fellowship: The editorial fellowship is a demanding, research-intensive foray into investigative journalism.
 Fellows work closely with reporters and editors on fact-checking, research, and reporting.
 You’ll receive training in every aspect of the editorial process, from research tools and methods to media law, and have opportunities to learn audio and data reporting, explore magazine feature writing, and hone your investigative skills.
 You’ll attend regular skill-building sessions covering topics that span the operations of a media organization.